Astoria, Queens: Education

 Astoria generally has a higher ratio of college-educated residents than the rest of the city as of 2018.
 Half of residents (50%) have a college education or higher, while 16% have less than a high school education and 33% are high school graduates or have some college education.
 By contrast, 39% of Queens residents and 43% of city residents have a college education or higher.
-The percentage of Astoria students excelling in math rose from 43 percent in 2000 to 65 percent in 2011, and reading achievement rose from 47% to 49% during the same time period.
+The percentage of Astoria students excelling in math rose from 43% in 2000 to 65% in 2011, and reading achievement rose from 47% to 49% during the same time period.

 Astoria's rate of elementary school student absenteeism is about equal to the rest of New York City.
 In Astoria, 19% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
 Additionally, 78% of high school students in Astoria graduate on time, more than the citywide average of 75%.

 Schools

 The New York City Department of Education operates Astoria's public schools.

-Astoria also has several private schools, many of which offer parochial education:
+Astoria also has a number of private schools, most of which offer parochial education: